m50d/m50d.github.com/_posts/2015-04-03-a-thing-so-simple.md

 But these are intellectual complaints about a scene that was, at the very least, a massive emotional high (and with a delicately timed *Madoka* reference that was natural enough to not offend my sensibilities).
 Going back and thinking about it, I remember the awkward start, the points in the second and third episodes where I almost dropped it.
 I see loose ends and politics.
 But at the time I was in love, with the depth and purity that only a teenager can be.

 It doesn't - quite - dethrone *Madoka* as the best show I've seen, but *Yuri Kuma Arashi* is a monumental show, and quite unlike anything else I've watched.
+Not everyone will enjoy it, but I recommend it to anyone willing to step outside their comfort zone.